ucsd-cse11-s20/exam2/README.md

 1. Consider the `mystery` method in the `ArrayExamples` class.
 Write a comment above this method describing what it does in a *single* English sentence.
 2. Write a test for `mystery` which calls it with an input **other than** `null` for `nums` which causes an exception when run.
 Write this test as a field named `taskTwoTest` in `ArrayExamples`.
-3. Change the `mystery` method so that **no inputs** can cause an exception to be thrown, and the method instead returns an empty array for those inputs.
+3. Change the `mystery` method so that **no inputs** can cause an exception to be thrown, and the method instead returns an empty array for those invalid inputs.
 Note that you must _modify_ this method, not write a new method.
 You may only use Java constructs we have learned in this class, and you must ensure that mystery's behavior does not change on valid inputs.

 ### Task 3